Bram-Simon/mosna_documentation/docs/source/theoretical_concepts.rst

 **Network Attribute Randomization**

-However, calculating assortativity is not a straightforward task.
-The relative proportion of cell types in the network affects the apparent assortativity: if there are many cells of the same type in a network, most of the edges in that network will be between cells of the same type [3]_.
+Calculating assortativity is not a straightforward task.
+We consider that the relative proportion of cell types in the network affects the apparent assortativity: if there are many cells of the same type in a network, most of the edges in that network will be between cells of the same type [3]_.
 As a result the network will appear very assortative [3]_.
+Such imbalance in cell type proportions must be corrected for.
-To correct for this, MOSNA performs network attribute randomization, shuffling the assignment of values of each attribute to the cells [3]_.
+To do so, MOSNA performs network attribute randomization, shuffling the assignment of values of each attribute to the cells [3]_.
+This process is then repeated N times.
 With this method, the number of cells that are positive for each attribute and the links between the cells are preserved.

-In MOSNA, the 'N_shuffle' parameter is used for this purpose, by specifying the number of randomizations.
-This process is then repeated N times.
-It is important to choose the number of randomizations high enough so that all phenotypes in a sample get satisfactory coverage.
-Especially when several cell types occur far fewer in a sample than others, interactions between these types are more rare.
-A higher number of randomizations is then required.

 Delaunay Triangulation
 ----------------------